jarrin-p/dotfiles/README.md

 `nix` is used to manage dependencies for all applications as part of the development environment. cli applications use environment variables for pointing at configuration files. they are set automatically when sourcing a shell's rc file (currently on `fish` is up to date..).

-## notes
-- `stow` is used for creating dotfile symlinks into the home directory. please read about `stow` if you are not familiar. it shouldn't ovewrite existing files though.

 ## getting started
 ### minimum requirements
 - [nix](https://nixos.org)